 When you consider that books, TV series, and films not only influence how people view other cultures or races but also themselves, then it becomes clear that the current limited representation of Black women in mainstream media but specifically in the superhero genre creates a very glaring hole.
 One that I intend to fill as an author.
-In my Heroes League Legacy series, I want to develop Black women superhero characters who matter.
+I want to develop Black women superhero characters who matter.
 I want Black girls and women to be able to imagine themselves as super humans or having super powers.

 The importance of women of color being represented in the superhero genre can’t be overstated.
 Historically, Black women have constantly felt ignored, stereotyped, and in some cases treated less than human.
 When it comes to superhero books, TV series, or movies, there has been a minimal portrayal of darker skinned women who only serve as side kicks to male leading characters.